 - Victorian Government, Victorian Government Gazette, No S 445, 25 September 2018.

 - Ibid., p.
 1.

-- Victorian Government, (June 2018).
+- Victorian Government, Family Violence Multi-Agency Risk Assessment and Management Framework: A Shared Responsibility for Assessing and Managing Family Violence Risk (June 2018).
 We note that this document describes itself as ‘the MARAM Framework’ notwithstanding that the legal obligation to align relates to the framework as set out in the legislative instrument and not the policy document.

 - Cube Group, Process Evaluation of the MARAM Reforms (final report, 26 June 2020), Recommendation 4.1, p.
 68.